dashpay/docs/docs/user/developers/integration.rst

 Integration notes:

 1. `DIP002 Special Transactions <https://github.com/dashpay/dips/blob/master/dip-0002.md>`__
-   are a foundational component of Dash Core v0.13.0 and introduce a new Transaction Version and related “Payload” to the network.
+   introduced a new Transaction Version and related “Payload” to the network.

 2. Integrated Systems must be able to `serialize and deserialize <https://github.com/dashpay/dips/blob/master/dip-0002.md#serialization-hashing-and-signing>`__ these new Transaction Types to accurately encode and decode Raw Transaction data.

 3. From a `backwards compatibility <https://github.com/dashpay/dips/blob/master/dip-0002.md#compatibility>`__
-   perspective, the 4 byte (32-bit) ``version`` field included in Legacy Transactions has been split into two fields: ``version`` and ``type`` (each consisting of 2 bytes).
+   perspective, the 4 byte (32-bit) ``version`` field included in Classical Transactions was been split into two fields: ``version`` and ``type`` (each consisting of 2 bytes).

-4. Refer to the `Special Transactions <https://dashcore.readme.io/docs/core-ref-transactions-special-transactions>`__ section of the dash developer reference for additional detail on these data types, e.g. <variable int>.
+4. Refer to the `Special Transactions <https://dashcore.readme.io/docs/core-ref-transactions-special-transactions>`__ section of the Dash developer reference for additional detail on these data types, e.g. <variable int>.

 5. :ref:`InstantSend <integration-instantsend>` status and Payload JSON